mehulshinde/coveralls-demo-ruby/README.md

 ---

-<small>Technically speaking, there are other ways to send your test coverage results to <a href="http://coveralls.io">Coveralls</a> without a CI Service; namely, through their API.
+<small>Technically speaking, there are other ways to send your test coverage results to <a href="http://coveralls.io">Coveralls</a> without a CI Service; namely, through the API.
 That's not the subject of this README, so to find out more see <a href="https://docs.coveralls.io/api-introduction">Coveralls API Docs</a>.
 You can find out about creating new repos <a href="https://coveralls.io/api/docs">here</a>, and about posting coverage results to those repos <a href="https://docs.coveralls.io/api-reference">here</a>.</small>
 </details>

 </details>